ucielsola/subtis/packages/db/readme.md

     AND (
         year_match IS NULL
         OR t.year = year_match
-        -- Also match if the year is part of the title name OR t.title_name ILIKE '%' || year_match || '%'
+        OR t.title_name ILIKE '%' || year_match || '%'
         OR t.title_name_spa ILIKE '%' || year_match || '%'
         OR t.title_name_ja ILIKE '%' || year_match || '%'
     )
     ORDER BY
-        -- Prioritize exact year matches
         CASE WHEN year_match IS NOT NULL AND t.year = year_match THEN 0 ELSE 1 END,
-        -- Then by similarity to query
         GREATEST(
             similarity(unaccent(query), unaccent(t.title_name)),
             similarity(unaccent(query), unaccent(t.title_name_spa)),